mesosphere/marathon/docs/docs/upgrade/network-api-migration.md

 - `container.docker.network` : Removed.
 - `container.docker.portMappings` : Moved to `container.portMappings`.
 - `networks` : Added.
-- `networks[x].mode` : Is “container/bridge” for bridge network.
+- `networks[x].mode` : Is `container/bridge` for bridge network.

 ### Important Notes

-- An application cannot use more than one “container/bridge” network.
+- An application cannot use more than one `container/bridge` network.
-- An application cannot mix networking modes: you must specify a single host network, a single container/bridge network, or one or more container networks.
+- An application cannot mix networking modes: you must specify a single `host` network, a single `container/bridge` network, or one or more `container` networks.

 ## Host Network